 By Default Microsoft hides some important Application Files and folders in Windows 10 to protect users from Accidentally Deleting them.
 But for some reason, If you want to Access these Hidden files, Here are Different Ways to Show Hidden Files and folders in Windows 10 version 1809.

 Show Hidden Files and Folders in Windows 10

-Note: Windows Hidden Files are important system files, If you are planning to show these Hidden Files and folders We recommend to first create a system restore point. so that due to any accident If any hidden file folder gets deleted then you can get back them by performing system restore.
+Note: Windows Hidden Files are important system files, If you are planning to show these Hidden Files and folders We recommend first create a system restore point. so that due to any accident If any hidden file folder gets deleted then you can get back them by performing a system restore.

-First, we look How To Show Hidden Files and folders from the View menu on Windows 10 Explorer.
+First, we look at How To Show Hidden Files and folders from the View menu on Windows 10 Explorer.

 - First Press Win + E to open Windows Explorer,

 - Now Check Mark on Hidden Items, to show hidden files and folders.

 Show Hidden Files and Folder From Folder options